-NOTES.
+NOTES. ·

-UNIT 1 COURSE OVERVIEW
+COURSE OVERVIEW

-At the end of this unit, participants will: COURSE OBJECTIVES Become familiar with one another, the course overview, and the course objectives.
-By the end of this training, participants will be able to: NOTES: Explain why uterine evacuation is an essential part of reproductive health services in crisis settings Counsel women seeking abortions in crisis settings Provide uterine evacuation for women in crisis settings using medications and/or manual vacuum aspiration Recognize and manage women who develop complications from uterine evacuation with medications or manual vacuum aspiration Integrate uterine evacuation with medications and manual vacuum aspiration into their present reproductive health services and organize and monitor the services MY EXPECTATIONS FOR THIS TRAINING TOPICS I WANT TO REVISIT
+COURSE OBJECTIVES At the end of this unit, participants will: By the end of this training, participants will be able to: 1.
+Explain why uterine evacuation is an essential part of reproductive health services in crisis settings NOTES: 2.
+Counsel women seeking abortion in crisis settings 3.
+Provide uterine evacuation for women in crisis settings using manual vacuum aspiration (MVA) 4.
+Recognize and manage women who develop complications from uterine evacuation with MVA 5.
+Integrate uterine evacuation with MVA into their present reproductive health services and organize and monitor the services TOPICS I WANT TO REVISIT MY EXPECTATIONS FOR THIS TRAINING